-The school has completed a Prevent Risk Assessment, which was reviewed in July 2023 in collaboration with the then borough's prevent officer Eleanor Knight.
-The school reviews this as part of the regular reviews on all the safeguarding polices and gave itself a RAG rating of green which was authorised by the prevent officer.
+The school has completed a Prevent Risk Assessment, which was reviewed in July 2023, in collaboration with the then borough's prevent officer Eleanor Knight.
+The school self-assessed and gave itself a RAG rating of green which was authorised by the Prevent Officer.
+The school will review this again in September 2024, as part of the regular reviews on all the safeguarding polices.

-The role of the curriculum: Our curriculum promotes respect, tolerance and diversity.
+The role of the curriculum:

+Our curriculum promotes respect, tolerance and diversity.
 Children are encouraged to express themselves through discussions, debates and consultations.
-The R.E. and PSHCE provision is embedded across the curriculum and underpins the ethos of the school and British values of democracy, rule of law, respect, tolerance and liberty.
+The R.E. and PSHE provision is embedded across the curriculum and underpins the ethos of the school and British values of democracy, rule of law, respect, tolerance and liberty.
 Children learn about other faiths, visit places of worship and are taught about how to stay safe when using the Internet.

+Staff Training:

-Staff Training: Through INSET opportunities in school, we will ensure that our staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation; are aware of the process of radicalisation and how this might be identified early on.
+Through INSET opportunities in school, we will ensure that our staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation; are aware of the process of radicalisation and how this might be identified early on.
+We have booked Prevent training for staff, parents and children in 2024/25 and VAWG training in Autumn 2024.

-In LBTH the Prevent Education Officer is Iona Karrman-Bailey at Iona.Karrman-Bailey@towerhamlets.gov.uk
+In LBTH the Prevent Education Officer is Iona Karrman-Bailey: Iona.Karrman-Bailey@towerhamlets.gov.uk

-In LBTH all Prevent referrals related to children should be made through the Multi Agency Safeguarding Hub.
+In LBTH all Prevent referrals related to children should be made through the Multi Agency Support Team.